turingschool/front-end-curriculum/projects/overlook.md

 Your README should include the following, in this order:

-- Abstract at the top (A sentence or two describing the project)
+- Abstract at the top (a sentence or two describing the project)
 - Install/Setup instructions
-- Everything else (must include wireframes and screenshot/GIF of finished project)
+- Everything else (include wireframes and screenshot/GIF of finished project)

 ## User Stories